The Hidden Emotional Cost of Holding On Too Long (And How to Finally Let Go) - Hidden Treasures and Riches

 Here’s what I want you to hear before we talk about letting go: holding on often makes complete emotional sense.

-Letting go can feel like saying it didn’t matter.
-Like agreeing that what happened was acceptable.
-Like giving up on someone you genuinely loved.
+And letting go can feel like we’re saying it didn’t matter.
+Like agreeing that what happened was acceptable, or like giving up on someone you genuinely loved.

 None of that is true.
 But grief will tell you it is.

 Letting go is not erasure.
-It is not betrayal of what you lost.
-It is the courageous act of trusting that God can redeem what was taken — and that your future is not diminished by your past.
+It’s not a betrayal of what you lost.
+It is the courageous act of trusting that God can redeem what was taken, and that your future is not diminished by your past.

 How to Begin Releasing What You’ve Been Holding

 Name it specifically.
 Vague grief is hard to release.
 What exactly are you holding?
-The hope of an apology?
-The relationship as it used to be?
+The hope of an apology or the relationship as it used to be?
 The version of yourself before the hurt?
 Get specific, and bring that specific thing to God.

 Grieve it properly before you release it.
-Letting go comes after the pain — not instead of it.
+Letting go comes after the pain, not instead of it.
 Give yourself permission to mourn what was lost.
+Without acknowledging and grieving the pain, we can fall into the trap of spiritual bypassing or stuffing.
 Then, from that honest place, open your hands and hand it over.

 Isaiah 43 doesn’t say “once you’ve fully processed everything, I’ll do a new thing.”
 It says: See, I am doing a new thing — right now, even now, even here.
 You just have to look up from what you’re holding long enough to see it.